nizos/nizos.github.io/src/posts/striving-for-performance-and-design-harmony-in-web-development/index.md

 Responsive design has revolutionized how sites adjust across devices, but it's not without hurdles.
 For instance, while strategies like asynchronous content loading shows a lot of 'promise' — pun very much intended — it can occasionally result in unexpected layout shifts.
 Such shifts disorient users, leading to unintended clicks and detracting from a seamless browsing experience.

-To address these issues, forward-thinking solutions are essential.
 A hands-on approach is to establish size constraints for elements that might adjust with incoming content.
 As an example, if a font swap alters an element's dimensions, the application of `min-height` and `min-width` becomes a vital safeguard.
 This strategy ensures that our content is primed to adapt to any changes, be they CMS updates or device reconfigurations, whilst maintaining a steadfast structure.

 ## Responsive Images

 As screen sizes become more diverse, the need for responsive image techniques grows.
 Choosing the right image size not only boosts a website's visual appeal but also ensures optimal performance.
-Here, the `sizes` attribute stands out.
+Here, the HTML attribute, `sizes`, stands out.

-The `sizes` attribute allows us to guide the browser on the image display size for varying viewport conditions.
+The `sizes` attribute of the `picture` element allows us to guide the browser on the image display size for varying viewport conditions.
 By defining both upper and lower limits with this attribute, we ensure the best-suited image variant gets loaded.

 For instance, with the `sizes` attribute, we can dictate how the image adapts across different device widths.
 Here is how it works: